jmueller-cgs/git-examples/README.md

   - inline commit info
   - visual history of files

-  - change this

 Use cases to cover:

-- client wants to revert change
+- client wants to revert change, more...
 - documentation/history of changes
   - tracking down bugs
   - help with timesheets :)